AppColony/slate/source/includes/api/v2/departments/_show.md

-## Get a department by ID
+## Get a Department by ID

-This endpoint retrieves the data for a single department.
+This endpoint retrieves the data for a single Department.

 ### HTTP Request